thingweb/node-red-contrib-web-of-things/README.md

 # node-red-contrib-wot

+> [!IMPORTANT]
+> The project has moved to https://github.com/eclipse-thingweb/node-red/tree/main/node-red-node-wot and this repository is archived.

 A [Node-RED](https://nodered.org/) package of nodes for the [Web of Things](https://www.w3.org/WoT/).

 Can be installed from the Node-RED palette manager directly or via npm (see [the npm package](https://www.npmjs.com/package/node-red-contrib-web-of-things)).